jupyterhub/jupyterhub/docs/source/reference/templates.md

 `JupyterHub.template_paths` configuration option, falling back on the [default templates](https://github.com/jupyterhub/jupyterhub/tree/HEAD/share/jupyterhub/templates) if no custom template with that name is found.
-This fallback behavior is new in version 0.9; previous versions searched only those paths explicitly included in `template_paths`.
+This fallback behavior is new in version 0.9; previous versions searched only the paths explicitly included in `template_paths`.
 You may override as many or as few templates as you desire.